 Permanently removing unwanted body hair is more affordable and easier than ever before.
 But before you throw away your razors and cancel your wax appointment, you need to decide which method of hair removal is best for you.
-We interviewed board certified dermatologist Jeanette Black, MD to what the differences are between the two most popular methods: laser hair removal and electrolysis.
+We interviewed board certified dermatologist Jeanette Black, MD, on what the differences are between the two most popular methods: laser hair removal and electrolysis.

 Laser Hair Removal

 Laser hair removal is a type of laser therapy treatment that works by pulsating highly concentrated light deep into the skin, which is absorbed by the hair’s pigment.
-Believe it or not, laser hair removal is one of the most common cosmetic procedures in the US and is similar to IPL (Intense Pulsed Light), but is not the same.
-This creates heat which kills the hair follicle, preventing further hair growth.
-This creates heat which kills the hair follicle, preventing further hair growth.
+Believe it or not, laser hair removal is one of the most common cosmetic procedures in the U.S. and is similar to Intense Pulsed Light (IPL), but is not the same.
+This treatment creates heat which kills the hair follicle, preventing further hair growth.

-Treatments are scheduled around the hair growth cycle, which is why sessions are scheduled every four to six weeks.
+Treatments are scheduled around the hair growth cycle, which is why sessions need to happen every four to six weeks.
 When the hair is in its active growth cycle, it absorbs more of the laser’s light, which in turn creates sufficient heat to destroy the follicle.
 Each session targets new follicles until most of the hair has been destroyed.

 The laser hair removal process has been compared to the feeling of having a rubber band snapped against the patient’s skin.
 Getting laser hair removal can be uncomfortable, however, so can other procedures such as waxing.
 While it is mildly uncomfortable, the sessions typically don’t last long.
-Depending on the area being treated, it can take anywhere from 15 minutes (for a smaller area like the lip or underarms) to an hour or two (for a longer treatment like both full legs.)
+Depending on the area being treated, it can take anywhere from 15 minutes (for smaller areas like the lip or underarms) to an hour or two (for a longer treatment like both full legs).